Matatika/dbt-tap-solarvista/README.md

     ```

 ## Database Support
-This package has been tested on Postgres.
+This package has been tested on Postgres and Snowflake.

 ## Cloud hosting and SaaS
 Deploy on the Matatika Platform within minutes. [www.matatika.com](https://www.matatika.com)